 Argentine Ants are an introduced species originally from the South American countries of Argentina, Uruguay, Paraguay, Bolivia and Brazil.
 They are known to displace native Australian ants by expanding their colonies and then wiping out any local ant species.

 Argentine ant workers are light to dark brown in colour and around 2.5mm long, while the queens are slightly bigger than workers at roughly 4-6mm long.
 A distinctive odour is emitted from Argentine ants when they are squashed but they do not sting or bite.

 The most common sign that you have an Argentine ant infestation is a trail of ants travelling up trees and buildings and into your home.
 These trails should be pretty obvious, given that they’re both wide and active during both the day and night.
 Tracing this trail back to the nest, however, can be more difficult since worker ants will follow food trails over long distances.

-In regard to their queens, they’ll build a new nest almost immediately after mating and lay eggs in late spring.
+In regards to their queens, they’ll build a new nest almost immediately after mating and lay eggs in late spring.
 These eggs then take around 8 to 10 weeks to hatch.
-After a further 5 weeks these larvae will transform into adults and become sterile female workers.
+After a further 5 weeks, these larvae will transform into adults and become sterile female workers.

 Jack jumper ants are one of the most aggressive ants in Australia, with large eyes and a bite that is far more painful than any wasp sting.
 They get their name from their tendency to jump towards anyone or anything they perceive as a threat.
 This makes them one of the more dangerous ants on this list.